On the home page we met and got a little acquainted. This is more of the same. A lot more.

 Somewhere in there I enjoyed the publication of a couple of novels and some poetry, and several plays.

 In these latter times, the nearest thing I have to a "day gig" is working sometimes with my good friends Roger and Melanie Hoffman and Steven Kapp Perry in Peace Mountain Mediaworks, where we make musical story-adventures for children, like SCRIPTURE SCOUTS, in which I play a curious basset hound named Boo, THE ALLABOUT FAMILY, in which I play Fred the dad, and ALEXANDER'S AMAZING ADVENTURES, in which I play the Storyguy, Theo the faithful tortoise, and a couple dozen others, from Marvin the Merciful Mosquito to Biff Battlehunk, the Heavyweight Friendliness Champion of the World.
+I teach guitar to a whole bunch of people.
+"Be popular at parties!
+Learn to play guitar!
+Call Marvin Payne at 801 234-9285 today!
+He already knows how!"

 This is starting to read like a resume, so let me get to (or return to) the point.
 I am still showered with saving grace, surrounded by visions of beauty, daily a witness to kindness and heroism and improbable hope.
 And through all these little career shifts I am still driven by a passion to share what I feel about it all.
 Some of what I feel is for sale, because I have this addiction to food and shelter.
 Some of it's free for the clicking-on.